One planet.

 • The City of Westover

-Thanks to our sponsors, in 2022 we collected a remarkable 15.8 tons of hazardous waste from 538 vehicles in just three hours.
-That's removing an average of 54 pounds from a vehicle every 23 seconds!
-And of the nearly 16 tons collected, 96% was recycled and 4% was incinerated.
+Thanks to our sponsors, in 2023 we collected a remarkable 13 tons of hazardous waste from 539 vehicles in just three hours.
+That's removing more than 48 pounds of material from a vehicle every 20 seconds!
+And of the 13 tons collected, 25% was recycled, energy recovery accounted for 58%, 13% was treated, and 4% incinerated.
 0% hazardous waste went to a landfill.

 Please note: We reserve the right to turn any person away or to refuse to accept any product.
 There is a 5 gallon, 50 pound maximum per household.
 We do NOT accept latex paints.
 Please see disposal instructions here for latex paint.
 Please read important HHWC safety precautions here.